 Arts Etobicoke, Mural Routes, the STEPS Initiative, and Womxn Paint present Augmented Representations: The North Etobicoke Mural Project.
 The project is a series of workshops and training with local community and artists, leading to a summer-long, collaborative mural project in North Etobicoke.
-A Signature project of the Cultural Hotspot produced in partnership with the City of Toronto, this project is being produced and created in partnership with the City of Toronto’s StreetARToronto Partnership Project, and supported by Toronto Pearson International Airport and is sponsored by Dulux Paints.
+A Signature project of the Cultural Hotspot produced in partnership with the City of Toronto, this project is being produced and created in partnership with the City of Toronto, StreetARToronto (StART), supported by Toronto Pearson International Airport and is sponsored by Dulux Paints.

 The mural series will blend together current and historic narratives to embody the voices of community members.
 Artists and participants weave together images inspired by Indigenous narratives, personal experiences of local residents, and the landscape of the Humber River into a collection of meaningful and vibrant visuals.
 The project will be a chance for neighbours to get know each other, gather with friends and family, share their stories, while learning the art of mural – making!

 Artists Bareket Kezwer, Mique Michelle, Moises Frank, and Rob Matejka will lead youth, adults, and seniors through the design and painting of three separate but interlocking murals through a series of workshops called Mural School.
 The workshop series will guide participants through safety measures, the steps of design, and painting process of large scale pieces.
 No experience is required, but a passion for arts is strongly encouraged!

 Located along the retaining walls of Finch Avenue between Islington and Kipling.
 The project runs from May to July 2019.

 Timeline of Events

 May 6-June 17: Introduction to Mural Art by Mural Routes, at Humber College North Campus

 June 11 & 26: Health & Safety workshops for Muralists in North Etobicoke at Albion Library